Samuellucas97/Admin-CI-CD/README.md

 This repository contains a web application implemented with Spring Framework (Java).
-The application is a CRUD of an admin system.
+The application is a CRUD of an admin system available in [spring-boot-adminlte](https://github.com/hendisantika/spring-boot-adminlte) project.
+.

 ### Content